outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-27-other-companies-hiring-processes-are-costing-you.md

 ---
-title: Your Tech Hiring Process Is Costing You Talent
+title: 'Other companies' tech hiring processes are costing YOU talent
 description: The technical hiring process is a critical for attracting diverse and amazing applicants.
 Here are some practical tips you can do right now to make your hiring process more compassionate, take less time for the applicant and your staff and find you amazing people.
 layout: post
 categories: [hiring]
 ---

-Hiring is an absolutely critical part of building a successful business and turning away great talent is holding you back from being as innovative, creative and amazing as you can be in your organisation.
+Hiring is an absolutely critical part of building a successful business and missing out on great talent is holding you back from being as innovative, creative and amazing as you can be in your organisation.

 If we want to attract diverse people that really match up with what we are looking for in a role, we need to break out of our old patterns of copying and pasting other archaic processes and ideas from others and really get to know what works for us and our organisations.

 ## Elitist Hiring Says: Barriers Keep Out the Weak

 Elitist hiring says you need:
-- A first-class honours degree or PhD in computer science.
+- a first-class honours degree or PhD in computer science.
 - X number of years in Y technology.
 - an impossible number of technology stacks.
 - many other ancillary skills or certifications.